mantosh59/document-scanner/README.md

 # mdocument-scanner

-Document scanner

-Plugin is in development stage.
+Document scanner - This is a Capacitor plugin that lets you scan documents using Android and iOS.

 ## Install